 An appropriate context encourages people to consider near-future products side-by-side with the everyday and the “outdated” products.
 This sort of comparison brought out visceral and emotional connections to potential scenarios embodied in future products, and we used them to generate discussions with the public.

-We tested our assumptions around how “familiar” a context would be to ensure that it grounded both the public and workshop participants.
+We tested our assumptions around how “familiar” a context should be to ensure it grounded both the public and workshop participants.

 3) From deductive thinking to inductive thinking

 Future predictions are often dictated by research firms and academic think tanks.
 To make it more relatable to everyday life, we tested two warm-up activities: Meet My Algorithms and Algorithmic Self Drawing Exercise.

 We sparked spontaneous 1-on-1 conversations with participants to help them articulate their hopes and concerns about a future prediction.